We Want To Hear From You!

 A: Each camp starts off on day one with introductions and "getting to know you" games to immediately start friendships and team building for the many days to come.
-The camp will then divide into smaller groups to learn a short song and dance for auditions.
+The camp will be divided into smaller groups to learn a short song and dance for auditions.
 Later in the day, campers will audition for the directors by singing, acting, and dancing - ending with a read-through of the script.
 By day two, all campers will know which roles they are playing and jump into learning the show!
 Campers will stay actively engaged the entire camp day with a few short snack breaks and a longer lunch break.
-Week two, campers will move to the stage and begin adding costumes, sets, mics, and more as they prepare for performances.
+Week two, campers will move to the stage and begin preparing for performances.

 Q: What will the kids do for lunch?

 A: We take a short 30-minute break for lunch each day.
 We ask campers to bring a bagged lunch with them, please be sensitive to food allergies (no nuts please).
 Our Snack Shack will be open before camp, after camp, and at lunch for campers to purchase candy, chips, and beverages.
-We will also have Food Truck Fridays where campers can purchase hot lunches outside (please note this may not be available for Pint Sized camps).
-Additional special snack opportunities will be announced as we get closer to camps.
+Additional special snack and lunch opportunities will be announced as we get closer to camps.